-“Align your training with strategic priorities,” says Lori Reed, managing editor of ALA Learning, and the an independent library learning strategist.
+“Align your training with strategic priorities,” says Lorelle Swader, director of ALA Office for Human Resource Development and Recruitment.
 “Staff training is different than public training.
 Make sure that all of your training supports those outcomes and priorities for your library.
 Think in terms of outcomes rather than trainings.
 What outcome or result are you looking for?
 What problem are you trying to address?
 Once you’ve determined your outcome then you can determine if training is the best way to reach that outcome.
 Don’t invest time and resources in training that’s not needed.”

 ALA's Office for Human Resource Development and Recruitment ( HRDR) is dedicated to education and learning programs and the development of management and human resource policies that best serve the needs of libraries and their employees.
 HRDR also offers financial and employment information and assistance to librarians.